daniel-zenan-wang/info-210-final-project/README.md

 1. What is the dataset you'll be working with?
 Please include background on who collected the data, where you accessed it, and any additional information we should know about how this data came to be.

   We will be working with crimes in Washington State of the year 2012.
 We got our data from the http://sac.ofm.wa.gov/ washington state statistical analysis center.
-Depending on our results we may entend the project to look at other states or nationwide.
+Depending on our results we may extend the project to look at other states or nationwide.

 2. Who is your target audience?
 Depending on the domain of your data, there may be a variety of audiences interested in using the dataset.
 You should hone in on one of these audiences.